The tone deaf decision that has plunged England’s Rugby Football Union into crisis

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 It has been a week of uproar within English rugby union.
-Last Monday brought the publishing of a set of accounts and annual report that have drawn ire and frustration at all levels within the game.
+Last Monday saw the publishing of a set of accounts and an annual report that have drawn ire and frustration at all levels within the game.

 The latest accounts show a loss of nearly £40m, higher than during Brown’s tenure, while over 40 people were made redundant across the organisation mere months ago.
-Amidst this landscape, Sweeney pocketed £1.1m, with a performance-based bonus of £358,000 accentuated an already swelling salary of £742,000.
+Amid this landscape, Sweeney pocketed £1.1m, with a performance-based bonus of £358,000 accentuating an already swelling salary of £742,000.

 It is fair to question why these were ever offered, and certainly why they were accepted in a year where the broader economic picture is so concerning.
 Shorn of some of the Twickenham matchdays that make up more than 80 per cent of income, the RFU always forecasts a significant hit to finances in Rugby World Cup years – but a record loss only adds to the financial frets that grip much of professional rugby union.